Keibert Ruiz Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants have the 12th-ranked team ERA among all MLB pitching staffs (3.95).
+- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.96).

-- Giants pitchers combine to give up the fifth-fewest home runs in baseball (103 total, 1.1 per game).
+- The Giants surrender the sixth-fewest home runs in baseball (105 total, 1.1 per game).

-- The left-hander's last appearance was on Sunday against the Pittsburgh Pirates, when he went 3 2/3 innings, surrendering one earned run while giving up five hits.
+- His last appearance came on Tuesday against the Cincinnati Reds, when the right-hander went seven innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.